With the threat of a potential of coronavirus pandemic, staying up to date with sick leave policies is critical for HR management.

 - Employers must document how many days of paid sick leave employees have available on their pay stub or on a separate document that is issued with an employee’s paycheck.

-Stay Informed and Stay in Compliance
+Stay Safe, Stay Informed and Stay Compliant

 Maintaining an updated and compliant paid sick leave strategy and policy will help your organization meet its obligations, as well as provide accuracy and timeliness.
 Understanding the law, automating sick leave tracking and calculations, and prioritizing accurate record keeping will make compliance a sure thing.